ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 - The **Status** field shows the current state (for example: `Queued`, `Running`, `Completed`).
 - The **Is Successful** flag (`Yes/No`) clearly indicates whether the compilation has finished successfully.

-To monitor the **Status** you can regularly check the *Compilations* sub-panel described above or simply wait for the system notification.
+To monitor the **Status**, you can regularly check the *Compilations* sub-panel described above or simply wait for the system notification.
 When a compilation finishes, the user who started it receives a message in the **Notifications** icon (for example: “Compilation of model ‘My Personal Assistant’ completed”), which is the quickest way to see that the process has ended.

 If the compilation is **successful**, you can continue using the model as configured.